-We are using research-based services to bring hope to the lives of young adults who are facing the most extreme of circumstances—homelessness, and other risk factors such as trauma, exploitation, and mental health and substance abuse challenges.
+We are using research-based services to bring hope to the lives of transitional aged youth (18–24) who are facing the most extreme of circumstances, such as homeless and other risk factors including trauma, exploitation, and mental health and substance abuse challenges.

 This program represents hope.
 Hope that with timely intervention, these young adults who are struggling with mental health and addictions do not end up in the homeless system for decades or worse.